eProsima/DDS-Record-Replay/docs/rst/replaying/getting_started/project_overview.rst

 Among its many :ref:`configuration <replayer_usage_configuration>` options, the user is able to allow/block a set of topics, and/or define specific QoS (other than the recorded ones) to be applied to certain topics.
 It is also possible to publish samples at a rate different than the original one, filter messages according to its timestamp, or define a publication begin time, among others.

+In addition, |eddsreplayer| is able to automatically send the type information recorded in a MCAP file, which might be required for applications relying on :term:`Dynamic Types<DynamicTypes>`.

 Usage Description
 =================